Prag8855/aab/content/guides/moving-to-berlin.md

 ### Apply for a residence permit

-If you are not a [EU](/glossary/European%20Union) or [[EEA]] citizen, you need a [residence permit](/glossary/Aufenthaltstitel) to live, work or study in Germany.
-It can take [a few months](/guides/auslanderbehorde-wait-times) to get a residence permit.
+If you are not a citizen of the [EU](/glossary/European%20Union), [[EEA]] or Switzerland, you need a [residence permit](/glossary/Aufenthaltstitel) to live, work or study in Germany.
+It can take [a few months](/guides/auslanderbehorde-wait-times) to get one.
 You might need it before you start working or studying.
 Apply for it as soon as you can.

 **[How to get a residence permit ➞](/guides/residence-permit#how-to-get-a-residence-permit)**